Reyna follows dad, mom, among 6 debuts as US ties Wales 0-0

+“Gio showed real quality at times,” said U.S. coach Gregg Berhalter, Claudio Reyna’s former teammate.
+“It was the fluidity on the ball, getting in good positions that hurt the defense.
+His defending, I thought was a good start starting point.
+And overall, a 17-year-old debuting and he didn’t look like that.”

-Gio’s mother, the former Danielle Egan, played six matches for the American women in 1993 and married Claudio in 1997.
+Claudio Reyna made 112 international appearances from 1994 to 2006, playing in three World Cups.
+The former Danielle Egan played six matches for the American women in 1993 and married Claudio in 1997.

-Reyna, who played 78 minutes, was among six players who made debuts, joined in the starting lineup by Yunus Musah, a midfielder with Valencia who turns 18 on Nov.
+As the Americans ended a 10-month layoff caused by the novel coronavirus pandemic, Reyna was joined in the starting lineup by Yunus Musah, a midfielder with Valencia who turns 18 on Nov.
 19; and 19-year-old midfielder Konrad de la Fuente, who waits his first Barcelona senior team appearance.

 Johnny Cardoso, a 19-year-old midfielder with Brazil’s Internacionale, entered in the 71st; Nicholas Gioacchini, a 20-year-old forward with Caen, in the 79th; and Owen Otasowie, a 19-year-old midfielder with Wolverhampton, in the 87th.

-Reyna and Musah became just the 12th and 13th Americans to make an appearance before turning 18.
-The U.S. has used 88 players since the October 2017 defeat at Trinidad and Tobago that eliminated the Americans from the 2018 World Cup, including 50 debuting.

-Reyna formed one of the Americans’ most mobile and dynamic midfields, combining with 21-year-old Tyler Adams of Leipzig and 22-year-old Weston McKennie of Juventus.
+Reyna was in a mobile and dynamic midfield, combining with 21-year-old Tyler Adams of Leipzig and 22-year-old Weston McKennie of Juventus.
 The starting lineup included 20-year-old right back Sergiño Dest, in his first season at Barcelona.

-Zack Steffen, a 25-year-old who is the backup at Manchester City, has succeeded Tim Howard as the top U.S. goalkeeper and combined with his defenders to play out of the back in a way the Americans rarely have.
+“I think we have a very bright future, as long as we keep our heads down, stay humble, continue to work hard,” said 25-year-old Zack Steffen, the backup at Manchester City who has taken over from Tim Howard as the top U.S. goalkeeper.

+There were no fans at Liberty Stadium for the Americans’ first match since Feb.
+1 and their first in a year on a FIFA international fixture date.
+Star Christian Pulisic was out with a hamstring injury.

 Although this was a friendly that lacked intense physical contract, it was against a mid-level team that has qualified for the European Championship.